KauanRakoski/DOManager_jquery-copy/README.md

 import $ from 'domang';
 ```

-And then you can start writing code:
+## Getting started
+After that, you are able to start coding.
+Code example:
 ```javascript
   $('document').ready(function(){
             $('.someItem').resize(3, 1);